thejessleigh/awesome-horror-thriller/README.md

 Categories: `horror` `supernatural` `psychological thriller`

-Mostly a ghost story, with a little bit of zombie and sci-fi trope in there. the Abandoned is tightly plotted, wonderfully acted, and visually stunning.
+Mostly a ghost story, with a little bit of zombie and sci-fi trope in there.
+The Abandoned is tightly plotted, wonderfully acted, and visually stunning.
 Definitely worth a watch and a re-watch.  - [@margarethogg](https://github.com/margarethogg)

 > An adopted woman returns to her home country and the family home that she never knew and must face the mystery that lies there.